 - Develop and manage IT strategies that support organizational goals from the top to the bottom including [ENTER ORGANIZATIONAL GOALS e.g.]

-- Manage IT resources and staff to effectively support production and non-productions environments with consistent and predictable service levels.
+- Manage IT resources and staff to effectively support production and non-production environments with consistent and predictable service levels.

-- Monitor and maintain capacity trends and keep organization and its customers from degraded service levels.
+- Monitor and maintain capacity trends and keep the organization and its customers from degraded service levels.